 Experience with agency requirements for submission of sponsored research proposals through NSF Fastlane, NASA NSPRIRES, ARC, RASCAL are preferred.

 Computer skills with proficiency in MS Office, specifically Excel including spreadsheet and database management required.

 Willing to learn technology platforms to assist with proposals and research.
 Capable of navigating various online platforms.

-Excellent interpersonal, organizational and communication skills required.
+Excellent interpersonal, time management, organizational and communication skills required.